 More Relationship Resources

-For some practical steps you can take to make an instant impact on your relationship and which will help to diffuse a negative bonding pattern see Three Instant Relationship Fixes.
+For some practical steps you can take to make an instant impact on your relationship and which will help to diffuse a negative bonding pattern see The Simplest Relationship Remedy.